P338/Stat-480/README.md

 # Stat-480
-Sp 2017:Intro to Data Science at UIUC under Professor Darren Glosemeyer
+Sp 2017:Foundations of Data Science with Professor Darren Glosemeyer